-Volunteers of America offers a number of assistance programs and services to the needy, seniors, low income families, and the homeless.
+Volunteers of America offers a number of assistance programs as well as social services to the needy, seniors, low income families, and the homeless.
+Resources range from housing to shelter, supportive communities as well as basic needs among other programs.
+VOA will also focus on assisting veterans, the mentally or physically disabled, as well as at risk youth among others.
 Financial assistance may be offered on a limited basis, however a number of other resources can provide referrals, counseling, and case management.

 Keep in mind that every location has limited funds and resources.
 Unfortunately not all applicants will be able to receive assistance.
 The exact type of programs offered by location will also vary, but in general some or all of the following may be provided.